0xda568/Universal-Watermark-Disabler-Reverse-Engineering/README.md

 The first thing that I checked was the network-activity.
 It turns out that the software had no network-activity at all, ruling out the possibility that it's a RAT or is somehow connected to a C2 Server, which was a good start.

 *(Since the software requires administrative privileges, it could theoretically be extremely sophisticated and counter monitoring attempts by delaying the communication with a C2 server for some time, before activating itself.
-The main purpose of this write-up, however, is no the proof the legitimacy of the software, but to find out how the watermark is removed.)*
+The main purpose of this write-up, however, is not to proof the legitimacy of the software, but to find out how the watermark is removed.)*

 The interesting things happen when we take a look the the registry and file-system activity of the software.